mdn/advanced-js-fundamentals-ck/tutorials/02-functions/02-currying-and-partial-application.md

 }
 ```

 This example is deliberately simple, but it illustrates the idea of repetitive code.
-It's fair to assume that we continued down this path, we'd end up with more than three functions.
+It's fair to assume that if we continued down this path, we'd end up with more than three functions.

-Let's say we wanted to change this code to include a `class` attribute for each tag.
+Let's say we wanted to change this code in some way (for example to include a `class` attribute for each tag.)
 We would have to update each function individually and each time we updated a function we would run the risk of making a mistake and introducing a bug into our code.
+Instead, we could use currying to make this more efficient and error-free:

 ```js
 function createCurriendWrapper(tagName) {